neo-mashiro/sketchpad/res/README.md

 # Resources

 This folder contains the collection of assets used in the application, such as fonts, textures and external models, as well as our shaders.
-Some licensed assets are not published here, but I'll provide the sources.
+Some of the licensed assets are not published here, but I'll provide the sources.
 For sources and copyright information, see [CREDITS.md](https://github.com/neo-mashiro/sketchpad/blob/main/CREDITS.md).

 ## Cubemap splitter